chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 ```

 -   variable `a` contains a reference to a `Box<i32>`
--   at line 4 the variable `v` is assigned to a new value, the assignment runs the destructor of value this variable previously points to[^fn:2].
-Because `a` still contains a reference to the old `Box<i32>`, this reference is invalidated
+-   at line 4, the variable `v` is assigned a new value, the assignment runs the destructor of the value previously pointed to by this variable[^fn:2].
+Because `a` still contains a reference to the old `Box<i32>`, this reference is invalidated.

-## <span class="section-num">4</span> View lifetime as data flow {#view-lifetime-as-data-flow}
+### View Lifetime as Data Flow {#view-lifetime-as-data-flow}

-In the book _Rust for Rustaceans[^fn:3]_, Jon Gjengset proposed a different approach to think about lifetime:
+In the book _Rust for Rustaceans[^fn:3]_, Jon Gjengset proposed a different approach to think about lifetimes:

-> It(borrow checker) does this by tracing the path back to where 'a starts—where the reference was taken—from the point of use and checking that there are no conflicting uses along that path.
+> It(theborrow checker) does this by tracing the path back to where 'a starts—where the reference was taken—from the point of use and checking that there are no conflicting uses along that path.

 ```rust { linenos=true, linenostart=1, anchorlinenos=true, lineanchors=org-coderef--734273 }
 fn main() {